 Under the Proposed Action, there would be short-term, moderate to significant beneficial impacts from increasing jobs, local spending in the community, and associated tax revenue during the construction phase.
-Under Alternative 2, spending on labor and materials would be similar but likely less than under Alternative 1, due to decreased cost escalation and inflationary pressures as a result of the compressed project timeline.

-Impacts would be greater in the near term, but would occur for a shorter duration than under Alternative 1.
+Under Alternatives 2 and 3, spending on labor and materials would be similar but likely less than under Alternative 1, due to decreased cost escalation and inflationary pressures from the compressed project timeline.
+Impacts would be greater in the near term but would occur for a shorter duration than under Alternative 1.
+The acquisition of parcels within the Alternative 1 Expansion Area would displace a small cluster of businesses including a duty-free store, as well as eliminate a small city park and a bus stop.
+The acquisition of parcels within the Alternative 3 Expansion Area would displace at least one active business and three residences, as well as demolish several commercial buildings potentially affecting business owners using them for storage.
 During operations, long-term, moderate to significant beneficial impacts from increased job opportunities and revenue for the region could occur, while long-term, minor adverse impacts could result from induced increases in population, leading to adverse effects on the quality of education and demand on community services.

 Cumulatively, the development projects discussed in Section 4.2, have the potential to support future development and permanent job creation, which would result in long-term, beneficial cumulative impacts.
 Additionally, the city and county would have increased capacity to support existing and additional demand on utilities and infrastructure as a result of the development projects identified in Section 4.2, which could have long-term, beneficial cumulative impacts on quality of life for residents in the ROI.
+The proposed

-Cochise County's infrastructure project would allow for the development of new trade and businesses in the vicinity of the Commercial LPOE.
+County-City infrastructure project would allow for the development of new trade and businesses in the vicinity of the Commercial LPOE.
 Cochise County has designated part of this area for what is expected to be an industrial and commercial hub, and the movement of commercial activities would allow for greater expansion of tourist attractions near the downtown area (City of Douglas et al. 2021).
-The city's street improvements would support future city development projects in line with the city's revitalization plans.
+The city's street extension and improvement projects would support future city development projects in line with the city's revitalization plans.